 omid joined Watsi on January 20th, 2016.
-Five years ago, omid joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. omid's most recent donation supported Samiri, a four-year-old child from Tanzania, to fund corrective surgery and soon start school.
+Six years ago, omid joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. omid's most recent donation supported SamNeang, a 50-year-old Tuk Tuk driver from Cambodia, to fund spinal surgery.